-Day 11: Still heading towards the west, we make the long and at times steep descent to the Gaddi village of Bara Bhangal (2550m).
+Day 12: Still heading towards the west, we make the long and at times steep descent to the Gaddi village of Bara Bhangal (2550m).
 We camp close to the school across the river from the main village.
 Distance 13km Ascent 300m Descent 1500m 6 - 7 hours

 Day 13: Crossing the Kaliheni River, we ascend the Thamser Nullah, passing a number of Gaddi encampments en route.
 We camp on a flat knoll below the Thamser Pass (4046m).
 Distance 10km Ascent 1650m Descent 140m 7 hours

 Day 14: Another early start, crossing scree and moraine and then snow and ice at the Thamser Pass (4750m).
 Great views of the Himalaya from the top and then we descend to the meadows of Bharpal Ghot (4080m) where we set up camp.
 Distance 9km Ascent 800m Descent 700m 7 hours.

 Day 17: We enjoy a morning's visit to the Tibetan exiles town of McLeodganj, home of the Dalai Lama, before driving to Pathankot to catch the overnight Sleeper Train back to Delhi.